--HEART SUTRA--

 In ultimate reality, in the world seen and lived from the viewpoint of emptiness, there is no here or there.
 There is no this side or that side.
 There is no gone because there is nowhere to go; there is nowhere that you don't already exist.
 In ultimate reality, there is no you that is existing, there is only existence; there is only being.
 There is no beyond because that implies that there is a place other than here and a time other than now.

 What this sutra is telling us is that when you let go of the delusions that cloud your mind, when you open to the vast reality that is who you are, when you come to understand that enlightenment is a state of complete release, not a state of complete attainment — then, and only then, do you find yourself beyond the limitations that fence you in and keep you chained to a life of suffering, lifetime after lifetime.
 And when you get there (without going anywhere), Hallelujah, Praise Be, you will be enlightened.
 And this is where i break out singing "Oh happy days.
 Oh happy days.
 When Jesus washed, When Jesus washed.
 He washed my sins away."
-It's about washing away something, not about painting paper rice cakes.
+This is all about washing away something.
+Everything.

 When the Bodhisattva Avalokitesvara was practicing the deep Perfection of Wisdom, he intuitively perceived that the five aggregates are all empty.
 And with that perception, he had passed beyond.
 Bodhi Svaha!